olasunkanmi-SE/ts-codebase-analyzer/README.md

 ```

 ### Usage for Agentic RAG Systems
-The TypeScript Code Extractor and Analyzer can be handy for RAG (Retrieval-Augmented Generation) systems for codebases.
-It provides a detailed and structured representation of the codebase that can be converted into embeddings, enabling more effective advanced code analysis, retrieval, and generation tasks.
+The TypeScript Code Extractor and Analyzer are particularly beneficial for Retrieval-Augmented Generation (RAG) systems focused on codebases.
+By providing a structured and detailed representation of the code, it facilitates:

+- Semantic Search: Convert code structures into embeddings for similarity searches.
+- Codebase Understanding: Enhance AI-driven code analysis, query resolution, or code generation tasks by leveraging the extracted metadata for better context awareness.

+This tool thus bridges raw TypeScript code and more intelligent, automated code-related AI functionalities.